NREL Helps the National Park Service Celebrate Its Birthday with Clean Energy

 The initiative has resulted in a wide range of alternative fuel projects.
 For example, electric charging stations are popular because they enable the use of plug-in hybrids, which have a long range that often comes in handy in the parks.
 Propane has proved to be an excellent fuel for many of the parks' pickup trucks and shuttle buses, as well as mowers.
 After all, the NPS maintains a lot of grass—like the National Mall, which is just one of many NPS sites mowed with propane-fueled mowers.

-"The Clean Cities initiative has allowed the National Park Service to look beyond our traditional ways of doing business and really analyze our current operations and develop a way forward for the organization in the areas of alternative fuels, alternative fuel infrastructure, and alternative fuel vehicles," Norton said.
+"The Clean Cities and Communities initiative has allowed the National Park Service to look beyond our traditional ways of doing business and really analyze our current operations and develop a way forward for the organization in the areas of alternative fuels, alternative fuel infrastructure, and alternative fuel vehicles," Norton said.

 "Through the initiative, the NPS sees NREL as a go-to for technical assistance, guidance, and strategic planning to understand how it can reduce fuel use and emissions in its own fleets, while also addressing the largest source of emissions, namely visitors," Kelly said.
 "The Park Service receives more than 300 million visitors each year, so it's important to implement strategies to reduce visitor-related emissions during their visit and travel to and from the parks."